Low-Rank Tucker Approximation of a Tensor From Streaming Data: Numerical Experiments

 \subsubsection{Improvement on state-of-the-art}

 The third experiment compares the performance of our two-pass and one-pass algorithms and Tucker TensorSketch (T.--TS), as described in \cite{malik2018low}, the only extant one-pass algorithm.
 For a fair comparison, we allocate the same storage budget to each algorithm and compare the relative error of the resulting fixed-rank approximations.
-We approximate synthetic 3D tensors with side length $I = 300$ with Tucker rank $r = 10$.
-We use the suggested parameter settings for each algorithm: $k = 2r$ and $s =2k+1$ for our methods; $K = 10$ for T.--TS. \mnote{should this be $K=r$?} Our one-pass algorithm (with the Gaussian TRP) uses $((2k+1)^N + kIN)$ storage, whereas T.-TS uses $(Kr^{2N}+Kr^{2N-2})$ storage \ifdefined \issupplement (see supplement). \else (see \cref{tab:storage-comparison} in \cref{appendix: time-complexity}). \fi
+We approximate synthetic three-dimensional tensors with equal side lengths $I_1 = I_2 = I_3 = I = 300$ and of equal multilinear rank $\mathbf{r} = (r,r,r)$ with $r = 10$.
+We use the suggested parameter settings for each algorithm: $\mathbf{k} = 2\mathbf{r}+1$ and $\mathbf{s} = 2\mathbf{k}+1$ for our methods; $K = 10$ for T.--TS. \mnote{should this be $K=r$?} Our one-pass algorithm (with the Gaussian TRP) uses $((4k+3)^N + (2r+1)IN)$ storage, whereas T.-TS uses $(Kr^{2N}+Kr^{2N-2})$ storage \ifdefined \issupplement (see supplement). \else (see \cref{tab:storage-comparison} in \cref{appendix: time-complexity}). \fi

-\cref{fig:vary-memory} shows that our algorithms generally perform as well as T.--TS, and dramatically outperforms for small storage budgets.
-For example, our method achieves 1/50, 1/50, 1/7, and 1/4 the relative error of T.--TS for low rank and sparse low rank ($\gamma = 0.01$), low rank ($\gamma = 0.1$), and polynomial-decay input tensors, respectively.
-For the low rank ($\gamma = 1$) tensor, the performance of T.--TS is not even monotone as the storage budget increases!
-The performance of T.--TS is comparable with that of the algorithms presented in this paper only when the storage budget is large.
+\cref{fig:vary-memory} shows that our algorithms generally perform as well as T.--TS and dramatically outperform for small storage budgets.
+One nice property of our method is that the regret consistently decreases with increasing storage.
+In contrast, the tensor sketch method behaves unpredictably as storage increases: there are wide plateaus where increasing storage hardly helps at all, and occasionally, increasing storage hurts performance.
+The performance of T.-TS is comparable with that of the algorithms presented in this paper only when the storage budget is large.

 \begin{remark} The paper \cite{malik2018low} proposes a multi-pass method, Tucker Tensor-Times-Matrix-TensorSketch (TTMTS) that is dominated by the one-pass method Tucker TensorSketch(TS) in all numerical experiments; hence we compare only with T.-TS. \end{remark}